academic-initiative/documentation/Watsonx Orchestrate.md

-# Watsonx Orchestrate
+# Getting Started with watsonx Orchestrate

-# Create an IBM Cloud Account¶
+## Create an IBM Cloud Account¶
 **New Users:**  Register at [https://cloud.ibm.com/registration?utm_content=academicsb](https://cloud.ibm.com/registration?utm_content=academicsb)

 **Existing Users:**  If you already have an IBM Cloud account, simply log in at [https://cloud.ibm.com](https://cloud.ibm.com/) to continue with the setup.

 For more information, see [IBM Cloud – Getting Started](https://cloud.ibm.com/docs/account?topic=account-account-getting-started)

-# Set Up watsonx.ai Account
+## Set Up watsonx.ai Account
 * Visit: [https://www.ibm.com/products/watsonx-ai](https://www.ibm.com/products/watsonx-ai)
 * Click **Start your free trial**

-# Set Up watsonx Orchestrate
+## Set Up watsonx Orchestrate
 * Go to the official IBM Watsonx Orchestrate trial page: [https://www.ibm.com/products/watson-orchestrate](https://www.ibm.com/products/watson-orchestrate)
 * Locate and click the **Free 30-day trial** or similar button.
 * After completing the sign-up, you'll be redirected to the Watsonx Orchestrate workspace.
 You may receive a welcome email with getting started resources.

-# Create and Configure Projects in watsonx.ai
+## Create and Configure Projects in watsonx.ai
 * Log in to the [IBM Watsonx.ai](https://dataplatform.cloud.ibm.com/wx/home?context=wx) platform with your credentials.

 * **Option 1: Sandbox Project** (Recommended for New Users)